hphelion/documentation/moonshot/prepare.releasenotes.md

 * [Troubleshooting](/cloudos/moonshot/manage/troubleshooting/): Advice to resolve issues you may encounter with HP Cloud OS for Moonshot.

-* [Disk Image Builder](/cloudos/moonshot/manage/image-builder/): Shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.
+* [Building Images](/cloudos/moonshot/manage/image-builder/): Shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.

-* [HP Cloud OS for Moonshot Backup and Restore](/cloudos/moonshot/manage/backup-process/): Describes how to backup and restore HP Cloud OS for Moonshot.
+* [Backup and Restore](/cloudos/moonshot/manage/backup-process/): Describes how to backup and restore HP Cloud OS for Moonshot.

 ###Legal Notices and Disclaimer### {#legal-notices-disclaimer}